Northampton County Pennsylvania assistance programs.

 Northampton County Food Stamps - Food stamps and the SNAP program are used to pay for food and groceries, subsidizing family income.
 Call (610) 250-1700

-There are many other food banks in the region.
+There are many other food banks as well as soup kitchens in the region.
 Or if someone is not qualified for the services provided by those charities, then they can seek assistance from public aid such as SNAP food stamps.
-Whether a low income family needs a box of groceries, holiday meal, or other help, locate Northampton County food pantries.
+Whether a low income family needs a box of groceries, holiday meal, or other help, locate Northampton County free food pantries.

 Job and career services in Northampton